rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 unwind"` ABI boundary, but the Rust code is compiled with `panic=abort`, the unwind will be caught and the process aborted.

-However, unwinding from another language into Rust through an FFI entrypoint declared with `extern "C"` (contrary to the guidelines above) is always undefined behavior, and is not guaranteed to cause the program to abort under `panic=abort`.
+With the exception of the above case, however, unwinding from another language into Rust through an FFI entrypoint declared with `extern "C"` is always undefined behavior, and is not guaranteed to cause the program to abort under `panic=abort`.